rticommunity/rticonnextdds-connector-js/docs/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~

 *RTI Connector for JavaScript* has not been tested with versions of Node.js older than v8.7.0.
-It has been tested with Node.js versions v8.7.0, v10.4.0 and v11.15.0.
-Whilst *RTI Connector for JavaScript* should
+It has been tested with Node.js versions v8.7.0, v10.4.0 and v11.15.0. *RTI Connector for JavaScript* current
-work with newer versions of Node.js (v12.13.0), currently not all of its dependencies are compatible with this version.
+does not work with newer versions of Node.js (v12.13.0) because some of its dependencies (ffi) are not
+yet compatible with this version.

 *RTI Connector* uses a native C library that works on most Windows, Linux and
 MacOS platforms.
 It has been tested on the following systems: